open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 #### Declined

 A proposal is marked as Declined if a complete re-work is needed, change is not required anymore or not applicable.
-Once a proposal is Declined, the Pull request or the Feature Request it is closed.
+Once a proposal is Declined, the pull request or the Feature Request is closed.

 ## Help